Geneva Lake

 Geneva Lake (Potawatomi: Kishwauketoe 'Clear Water') is a body of freshwater in Walworth County in the southeastern portion of the U.S. state of Wisconsin.
 On its shores are the city of Lake Geneva and the villages of Fontana-on-Geneva-Lake and Williams Bay.
 The lake covers an area of approximately 5401 acre, with a maximum length of 7.8 mi, a mean depth of 61 ft, and a maximum depth of 135 ft.
 Geologists believe that it is a filled-in kettle formed from a receding glacier.

 History

 Geneva Lake was home to a band of Prairie Potawatomi prior to colonial settlement.
 During the first three decades of the nineteenth century, the band was led by Big Foot.
 This led the settlers on Geneva Lake to refer to it as Big Foot Lake.

 In the 1830s, a government surveyor named John Brink renamed the lake and the town on it for Geneva, New York, another lakeside town which he thought they resembled.
-To avoid confusion with the nearby town of Geneva, Illinois, the city was renamed Lake Geneva; later, the lake was renamed Geneva Lake.
+To avoid confusion with the nearby town of Geneva, Illinois on the same railroad line, the city was renamed Lake Geneva; in 1882, the lake was renamed Geneva Lake.

 The lake is known as the only place in the world where mail jumping is practiced, an unusual mail delivery system maintained as a local tradition.